 The only things that appealed to me were the Globetrotting Percy sweets (who doesn’t love Percy Pigs?) and the drinks at the end.
 We decided to treat ourselves and got a drink each.

-Considering the length of this flight (four hours) this was not a particularly comfortable or enjoyable flight.
+Considering the length of four hours, this was not a particularly comfortable or enjoyable flight.
 Other than the fancier seats, and the extra handbag in out hand luggage allowance, we may as well have been on the easyJet flight that goes to Madeira!
 It would have saved us a bit of money and we would have spent the same on food and drink anyway.